-In September 2016, officials from CMS, Division of Health Care Services (DHCS) along with senior Xerox leaders, experienced certification project leads, subject matter experts, business analysts and a multitude of augmenters and partners joined together to support the CMS certification onsite visit.
+In September 2016, officials from CMS, Division of Health Care Services (DHCS)along with senior Xerox leaders, experienced certification project leads, subject matter experts, business analysts and a multitude of augmenters and partners joined together to support the CMS certification onsite visit.
 Artifacts and documentation were collected, interviews and meetings were conducted to capture/inventory relevant data and gain an understanding of the current posture and security of the AK MMIS.
 Much preparation occurred, ahead of time, and this, along with the presentations during the certification visit week, allowed for an effective and positive review by CMS.
+It is also noteworthy that throughout the entire certification process, CMS has been very supportive and thoughtful in providing timely and accurate feedback to position the AK MMIS for a favorable certification.

 As a part of the CMS certification process, there were 177 open action items.
-The Division of Health Care Services (DHCS) and Xerox have addressed and responded to all open action items to CMS and continue to respond to new requests as they develop from CMS.
+DHCS and Xerox have addressed and responded to all open action items to CMS and continue to respond to new requests as they develop from CMS.